Michael Patrick Mulroy

 Michael Patrick Mulroy (born 1967) is the former United States Deputy Assistant Secretary of Defense (DASD) for the Middle East, serving under Secretary James N. Mattis and Secretary Mark T. Esper.
 He was responsible for representing the United States Department of Defense (DoD) for defense policy and for Middle East policy in the interagency.
 He is also a retired CIA Paramilitary Operations Officer and a United States Marine.

 After leaving the Pentagon, he co-founded the Lobo Institute along with U.S. Navy SEAL Eric Oehlerich.
-He also began serving on the board of the nonprofit Grassroots Reconciliation Group, became a Special Advisor to the United Nations.
-He is the co-director of the Yemen Steering Initiative and a Distinguished Military Fellow for national security and defense policy with the Middle East Institute, alongside retired Marine General Anthony Zinni and retired Army General Joseph Votel.
-Mulroy is also a National Security Analyst for ABC News and co-president of End Child Soldiering.
+He is a Distinguished Military Fellow for national security and defense policy with the Middle East Institute, alongside retired Marine General Anthony Zinni and retired Army General Joseph Votel.
+Mulroy is also a National Security Analyst for ABC News and a Senior Fellow at the Belfer Center at Harvard.

 Mulroy's post-service efforts focus on advocating for human rights, supporting global humanitarian and disaster relief operations, educating people on global conflicts, combatting extremism, and the philosophy of stoicism.

+Background

+Mulroy was born in San Francisco, California, in the Haight-Ashbury neighborhood in 1967.
+He is of Irish-American descent, with family roots in several places in Ireland, including County Mayo.

+His father, Dr. Michael Joseph Mulroy, was a Jesuit priest and neuroscientist.
+His son, Michael Walton Mulroy, served as a U.S. Marine Sergeant in Force Reconnaissance and also served as an Airborne, Ranger, and Infantry Officer in the U.S. Army.

+Mulroy lives with his wife, Mary Beth, in Whitefish, Montana.